Broadway to dim lights for Joan Rivers after initial thumbs down

-NEW YORK Broadway theaters will dim their marquee lights on Tuesday evening for one minute in memory of the late Tony-nominated comedian Joan Rivers, after theater executives reversed a decision that Rivers did not meet the criteria for the honour.
+NEW YORK, Sept 9 Broadway theaters will dim their marquee lights on Tuesday evening for one minute in memory of the late Tony-nominated comedian Joan Rivers, after theater executives reversed a decision that Rivers did not meet the criteria for the honor.

-Rivers, who died last week at the age of 81, was initially excluded from the honour because she had not acted on Broadway in 20 years.

 "Joan Rivers loved Broadway and we loved her," said Charlotte St. Martin, executive director of The Broadway League, which represents producers and theater owners.